secretstartups/handbook/content/handbook/sales/training/customer-success-skills-exchange.md

 # Customer Success Skills Exchange Sessions

-The Customer Success Skills Exchnage is a bi-weekly webinar focused on topics for the Customer Success Team.
+The Customer Success Skills Exchnage is a bi-weekly webinar focused on topics for the Customer Success and SA team.

 - Each training session has a [speaker](#speaker-responsibilities) and a [moderator](#moderator-responsibilities)
 - Sessions are approximatly 50 minutes long